Artur-/iot/README.md

 ### Load web components only once

 Web components can only be defined once in the browser (the tag can only be defined once).
-A standard Vaadin application loads a JavaScript bundle which defines all components used in the application so if you deploy and use multiple applications they will all define `<vaadin-button>` and the page will fail.
+A standard Vaadin application loads a JavaScript bundle which defines all components used in the application so if you deploy and use multiple applications on the same page they will all define `<vaadin-button>` and the page will fail.

 To deal with this, the `bundle` module includes all used components (https://github.com/Artur-/iot/blob/master/bundle/src/main/java/org/vaadin/artur/microfront/bundle/Bundle.java) and all other application modules excludes all components in their webpack config (https://github.com/Artur-/iot/blob/master/app/webpack.config.js#L28).
 This ensures that e.g. `<vaadin-button>` is defined by the `bundle` file and not by any other module.